crossplane/docs/docs/v1.0/reference/troubleshoot.md

 kubectl -n crossplane-system scale --replicas=1 deployment/crossplane
 ```

-Remember that much of Crossplane's functionality is provided by Stacks.
+Remember that much of Crossplane's functionality is provided by Providers.
 You can
-use `kubectl scale` to pause Stack pods too, though Stacks may not run in the
+use `kubectl scale` to pause Providers pods too, though Providers may not run in the
 `crossplane-system` namespace.

 ## Deleting a Resource Hangs